skip to content

 Royal College of Physicians and Surgeons of Ontario

-• Any of the research or preparation time for the committee meetings can be claimed in Section 2: Personal Learning Project (PLP) for 2 credits per In MAINPORT, the template will ask you to record the topic or subject of the PLP and your thoughts, conclusions, or outcomes.
+• Any of the research or preparation time for the committee meetings can be claimed as a learning activity under Section 2: Activity Preparation (formerly known as Personal Learning Project) (2 credits per hour).

-The Royal College has support tools for all physicians participating in the MOC Program that range from helping physicians identify their learning needs, to recording their activities and outcomes in the MAINPORT ePortfolio.
+The Royal College has support tools for all physicians participating in the MOC Program that range from helping physicians identify their learning needs, to recording their activities and outcomes in My MOC.